Who We Are

 “The worst thing that can happen to a good cause is, not to be skillfully attacked, but to be ineptly defended.” - Frédéric Bastiat

-Katherine completed her Bachelor of Arts in History in 2015 and is now a first-year J.D. student at the University of Alberta.
+Katherine completed her Bachelor of Arts in History in 2015 and is now a second-year J.D. student at the University of Alberta.
 She’s most interested in the advancement of personal and social liberties for individuals in Canada and is passionate about organizing groups of people and ideas in pursuit of a common goal.

 She somehow finds the time to be involved in multiple school organizations, teach piano and voice lessons and play soccer.
 She can’t wait to have “more free time” to get a puppy.